rust-lang/book/second-edition/nostarch/chapter10.md

 This prints `1 new tweet: (Read more from @horse_ebooks...)`.

-Note that it is not possible to call the default implementation from an overridding implementation of that same method.
+Note that it is not possible to call the default implementation from an overriding implementation of that same method.

 ### Trait Bounds